elitcloud/elit/docs/documentation/decode_webapi.rst

      "coref": [{[0, 0, 2], [1, 0, 1], [2, 0, 2]}]}

-See the `available models <models.html>`_ for more details about all built-in models and their parameter settings.
+See the `available models <models.html>`_ for the list of all built-in models and their parameter settings.

 ------------------